delta-incubator/delta-kernel-rs/kernel/examples/read-table-multi-threaded/README.md

 # Examples

-All paths must start with `file://` and be absolute.
+Assuming you're running for the directory this README is in:

 - Read and print the table in `kernel/tests/data/table-with-dv-small/`:

-`cargo run -- file://[path-to-kernel-repo]/delta-kernel-rs/kernel/tests/data/table-with-dv-small/`
+`cargo run -- ../../../kernel/tests/data/table-with-dv-small/`

 - Get usage info: